Ciyfly/Argo/README.md

-   --phone value                  If logging in, the default phone (default: "18888888888") --playback value               Support replay like headless YAML scripts --testplayback                 If opened, then directly end after executing the specified playback script (default: false) --proxy value                  Set up a proxy, for example, 127.0.0.1:3128 --tabcount value, -c value     The maximum number of tab pages that can be opened (default: 10) --tabtimeout value             Set the maximum running time for the tab, and close the tab if it exceeds the limit.
-The unit is in seconds (default: 180)
+   --phone value                  If logging in, the default phone (default: "18888888888") --playback value               Support replay like headless YAML scripts --testplayback                 If opened, then directly end after executing the specified playback script (default: false) --proxy value                  Set up a proxy, for example, http://127.0.0.1:3128 --tabcount value, -c value     The maximum number of tab pages that can be opened (default: 10) --tabtimeout value             Set the maximum running time for the tab, and close the tab if it exceeds the limit.
+The unit is in seconds (default: 30)
    --browsertimeout value         Set the maximum running time for the browser, and close the browser if it exceeds the limit.
-The unit is in seconds (default: 3600)
+The unit is in seconds (default: 18000)
    --save value                   The default name for the saved result is 'target' without a file extension.
 For example, to save as 'test', use the command '--save test'
    --format value                 Result output format separated by commas, multiple formats can be output at one time, and the supported formats include txt, json, xlsx, and html (default: "txt,json")
-   --debug                        Do you want to output debug information? (default: false) --help, -h                     show help
+   --debug                        Do you want to output debug information? (default: false) --dev                          Enable dev mode.
+This will activate the browser interface mode and stop after accessing the page for development and debugging purposes (default: false)
+   --help, -h                     show help
    --version, -v                  print the version
 ```

 ## 运行